GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   -d, --default-repo='': Default repository value (overrides global config)
       --digest-source='remote': Set to 'remote' to skip builds and resolve the digest of images by tag from the remote registry.
 Set to 'local' to build images locally and use digests from built images.
 Set to 'tag' to use tags directly from the build.
 Set to 'none' to use tags directly from the Kubernetes manifests.
-  -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file -l, --label=[]: Add custom labels to deployed objects.
+  -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file -i, --images=: A list of pre-built images to deploy, either tagged images or NAME=TAG pairs -l, --label=[]: Add custom labels to deployed objects.
 Set multiple times for multiple labels
       --loud=false: Show the build logs and output
   -m, --module=[]: Filter Skaffold configs to only the provided named modules